91探花

 • (2024-2027).
 The overall objective of GenderSAFE is to contribute to building safe, inclusive and respectful research and higher education environments, with zero-tolerance to violence.
 The UGOT team consists of Sofia Strid (PI), Fredrik Bondestam, Anne Laure Humbert, and Sarah Philipson Isaac.
 GenderSAFE is funded with 2 million euro by EU Horizon Europe

 • aims to advance inclusive gender+ equality within the European Research Area.
-Sofia Strid is UGOT PI and leader of WP2.
-The UGOT team includes Nathalie Wuiame, Karin Grahn and Suzanne Lundvall.
+The UGOT team includes Sofia Strid (PI), Nathalie Wuiame, Karin Grahn and Suzanne Lundvall.
 SUPPORTER is funded with 1,1 million euro by EU Horizon Europe

 Previous projects

-• Female Genital Mutilation: Girls at Risk in the EU, PI: Lut Mergaert, Yellow Window, Belgium.
+• (2014).
+PI: Lut Mergaert, Yellow Window, Belgium.
 Funded by the European Institute for Gender Equality (EIGE).

 Teaching

-Sofia Strid has designed and delivered courses related to her research interests, and lectures and supervises on all academic levels and in many disciplines, including Gender Studies, Law, Media and Communication, Political 91̽, Sociology, Social Work and the Teacher Education Programmes.
+Sofia Strid has designed and delivered courses related to her research interests, and lectures and supervises on all academic levels and in many disciplines, including Gender Studies, Law, Media and Communication, Political 91探花, Sociology, Social Work and the Teacher Education Programmes.
 She also develops and delivers workshops on gender equality, gender mainstreaming and gender-based violence for university staff, practitioners, and policymakers.
+She currently supervises three PhD candidates in Sociology and Gender Studies.

 Collaborations and service

 Sofia Strid is active in well-established European wide networks and collaborations.
-She is the previous Chair of the Nordic Association for Feminist Research and Gender Studies, the board of ; the Chair of of the of the ; a member of the EU COST Action on Femicide; and the European Representative in the (ISA) .
+She is the previous Chair of the Nordic Association for Feminist Research and Gender Studies, ; the Chair of of the of the ; a member of the ; and the European Representative in the (ISA) .

-Sofia Strid serves as Deputy Head of Department.
-She's previously served as Director of Research Studies in the Department for Sociology and Work 91̽, and Head of Undergraduate Studies, member of the Faculty Board for Humanities and Social 91̽s at Örebro University, representative in the Regional Administrative County's Resource Group on Violence against Women, at Örebro University.
-She's an organising member of the annual National Gender Dialogue with gender researchers and Members of Parliament, and a founding member of the Regional Gender Dialogue with gender researchers and practitioners working with gender issues.
-She has also served as Head of Undergraduate Studies.
+Sofia Strid serves as Deputy Head of Department with responsibility for internationalisation, work environment, including gender+ equality and equal opportunities, and sustainability.
+She has previously served as Director of Research Studies in the Department for Sociology and Work 91探花, and as Head of Undergraduate Studies, member of the Faculty Board for Humanities and Social 91探花s, and the representative in the Regional Administrative County's Resource Group on Violence against Women, at 脰rebro University.
+She's was an organising member of the annual National Gender Dialogue with gender researchers and Members of Parliament, and a founding member of the Regional Gender Dialogue with gender researchers and practitioners working with gender issues.